SharjeelAhmad-12/HTML-Lectures/HTML-Lectures/Lecture-7-Table/01-Table.md

 **border**: Specifies the width of the table border (e.g., border="1").
 **cellspacing**: Defines the space between the cells.
 **cellpadding**: Defines the space inside each cell.
+**rowspan**: This attribute allows a cell to span multiple rows.
+It is used to merge cells vertically.
+**colspan**: This attribute allows a cell to span multiple columns.
+It is used to merge cells horizontally.